phetsims/wave-interference/doc/model.md

 | Green (VisibleColor mid) | 586.64 | 511.03 | 1.70 |
 | Violet (VisibleColor max) | 788.93 | 380.00 | 1.27 |

+For green light, measuring the distance traveled by a wavefront and dividing by time gives 2807.3E-9/9.75E-15 = 287928205 m/s, which is about 4% off of the true speed of light.
+Measuring the colored wavefront for green, I see a deviation of < 1%.
+Since the distance and wave propagation speeds are independent of frequency, measurements for different colors will give the same speed of light.

 # Diffraction Screen
 In the fourth screen, we use a Fast Fourier Transform (FFT) in order to compute the diffraction pattern, see https://en.wikipedia.org/wiki/Diffraction